amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 ## Interaction Model

-MVC integrates with the [Interaction Model Mapper](https://github.com/alexa-labs/ask-sdk-frameworks-java/tree/master/ask-sdk-interaction-model-mapper) which models a skill's [interaction model](https://developer.amazon.com/docs/custom-skills/create-the-interaction-model-for-your-skill.html) in code, enabling its generation and automatic parsing of intent requests.
+MVC integrates with the [Interaction Model Mapper](https://github.com/alexa-labs/ask-sdk-frameworks-java/tree/master/ask-sdk-interaction-model-mapper) which generates a skill's [interaction model](https://developer.amazon.com/docs/custom-skills/create-the-interaction-model-for-your-skill.html) from code and automatically parses requests with reflection.

 Intents and slot types are defined as classes backed by sources of interaction model data such as classpath resource bundles.
 The interaction model can then be rendered from the CLI at application build time as part of a continuous/automated deployment lifecycle.